madanyc/workfront-learn.en/help/administrator-fundamentals-program/approval-processes/how-to-attach-and-edit-existing-approval-processes.md

 ---
-title: Attach and Edit Existing Approval Processes
+title: Attach and edit existing approval processes
 description: Learn how to use and edit existing approval processes for projects, tasks, or issues in [!DNL Adobe Workfront].
 activity: use
 type: Tutorial